RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ## 3.1.
 Introduction

 The grippers on the MTM use a Hall Effect sensor to measure the opening.
-The analog values are converted to an approximative angle using a linear equation.
+The analog values are converted to an approximate angle using a linear equation.
 The goal of the calibration procedure is to define the scale and offset used for the conversion.
 The da Vinci MTM gripper used two small springs, one weak outer spring to keep the gripper opened and a stronger inner spring (but shorter one) used to create some resistance when the gripper is almost closed.
 From the user point of view, we have 3 different repeatable positions:
 * gripper fully opened, this happens when the gripper is left alone.
 The position is defined by the mechanical limit.
 * gripper closed but not tight.
-When the user closes the gripper with very little force, he or she should feel the moment where the stronger spring.
+When the user closes the gripper with very little force, he or she should feel the moment where the stronger spring engages.
 * gripper closed and tight.
 This position is defined by the mechanical limit when maximum force is applied to close the gripper.

-Ideally the slave tool should close when the master gripper is close but not tight.
+Ideally, the PSM tool should close when the master gripper is closed but not tight.
 Closing the master gripper more should:
-* apply more force on the slave side to reduce the risk of slippage
+* apply more force on the PSM side to reduce the risk of slippage
 * give a feeling of force feedback on the master side using the strong inner spring

 ## 3.2.
 Procedure

 For the calibration procedure, we use the fully opened position and the closed-but-not-tight position.
 The user should practice with the gripper (the robot doesn't have to be turned on) before starting the calibration to learn how strong the two springs are and repeatedly find the closed-but-not-tight position.

-The gripper calibration program used the same parameters as the current calibration program.
+The gripper calibration program uses the same parameters as the current calibration program.
 A typical run looks like:

    ```
   > sawIntuitiveResearchKitGripperCalibration -c sawRobotIO1394-MTML-00000.xml